-The AER regulates energy markets and networks under national energy market legislation and rules.
-Its functions, which mostly relate to energy markets in eastern and southern Australia, include:
+The AER regulates wholesale and retail energy markets, and energy networks, under national energy legislation and rules.
+Our functions mostly relate to energy markets in eastern and southern Australia.

 In the wholesale electricity and gas markets the AER monitors, investigates and enforces compliance with national energy legislation and rules.

 We monitor participant bidding and rebidding, market dispatch and prices, network constraints and outages, demand forecasts and forecasts of production and capacity.

 - quarterly reports on our compliance monitoring activities.

 Our compliance and enforcement strategy is set out in the Compliance and Enforcement – Statement of Approach.

 For more information, visit our Wholesale markets pages.

 The AER regulates electricity networks and natural gas pipelines by setting the maximum amount of revenue they can earn.

 Network businesses submit proposals to the AER on their required revenues.
 We review the proposals and make decisions with reference to factors including: